Penalty-Induced Basis Exploration for Bayesian Splines: Simulation Study

+Next, we carry out a simulation study involving multivariate nonparametric functions with $p>1$.
+Unlike Section~\ref{sec:simunireg}, here we compare the proposed method with other Bayesian competitors by assessing performance in terms of MSEs.
+We consider the following bivariate and trivariate functions defined on $[0,1]^p$:

-where $\phi_{\mu,\sigma}$ is the density of a normal distribution with mean $\mu$ and standard deviation $\sigma$.
-These functions are listed in increasing order of complexity, with $f_1$ being the simplest and $f_3$ the most intricate.
-The functions are visualized as blue dashed lines in Figure~\ref{plot:posteriormeancurves} (the top is $f_1$, the middle is $f_2$, and the bottom is $f_3$).
-For each test function, we consider six simulation scenarios with combinations of $\sigma^2 \in \{0.1^2, 0.5^2\}$ and $n \in \{200, 500, 1000\}$.
-The design points $x_i$ are independently generated from the uniform distribution on $(0,1)$.
+where $\phi_{\mu,\sigma}$ denotes the density of a normal distribution with mean $\mu$ and standard deviation $\sigma$.
+The bivariate functions $f_3$, $f_4$, and $f_5$ are visualized in Figure~\ref{plot:posteriormeancurves} (from top to bottom).
+Similar to the univariate cases, we consider six simulation scenarios with combinations of $\sigma^2 \in \{0.1^2, 0.5^2\}$ and $n \in \{400,4000,40000\}$, and the design points $x_i$ are independently generated from the uniform distribution on $(0,1)^p$.